limegimlet/covid_dataviz/about_data.md

 ## Data sources

-The Covid-19 data comes from Santé Publique France which updates daily at 19h15 Paris time.
+The Covid-19 data comes from Santé Publique France and is updated daily at 19h15 Paris time.

 The plots here are updated shortly afterwards, usually by 21h Paris time.